Roskus/prospero-flow-crm/README.md

 # Hammer CRM
 We made a free open source CRM.
-Our Community Edition (CE) Hammer CRM is bassed in Laravel 7
+Our Community Edition (CE) Hammer CRM is based in Laravel 8

 ## Features
 * Multi company